sridharstreaks/SSIS-Project-1/README.md

 # SSIS Demo Project 1: Simple Data Loading and File Management

-This SSIS demo project showcases a basic data loading process from a flat file into a SQL Server table, along with various file management tasks.
+This SSIS demo project showcases a basic data loading process from a flat file into a SQL Server table, along with file management tasks.

 ## Table of Contents